 53 Pages Posted: 27 Mar 2020 Last revised: 10 Aug 2020

 Date Written: January 19, 2020

 We derive the revenue maximizing allocation of m units among n symmetric agents who have unit demand, and who take costly actions that influence their values before participating in the mechanism.
 The allocation problem with costly actions can be represented by a reduced form model where agents have convex, non-expected utility preferences over the interim probability of receiving an object.
-Both the uniform m + 1 price auction and the discriminatory pay-your-bid auction with reserve price constitute symmetric revenue maximizing mechanisms.
-Contrasting the case with exogenous valuations, the optimal reserve price reacts to both demand and supply, i.e., it depends both on the number of objects m and on number of agents n.
-The main tool in our analysis is an integral inequality involving majorization, super-modularity and convexity due to Fan and Lorentz (1954).
+Both the uniform m+1 price auction and the discriminatory pay-your-bid auction with reserve price constitute symmetric revenue maximizing mechanisms.
+Contrasting the case with exogenous valuations, the optimal reserve price reacts to both demand and supply.
+We also identify a condition under which the optimal mechanism is indeed symmetric, and illustrate the structure of the optimal asymmetric mechanism when the condition fails.
+The main tool in our analysis is an integral inequality, due to Fan and Lorentz (1954), involving majorization, super-modularity and convexity.

 Keywords: Auctions, Mechanism Design, Investments, Endogenous Valuations